Circular dichroism in high-order harmonic generation: Heralding topological phases and transitions in Chern insulators: The Haldane model

-with ${N_{\pm,{\bf k}}}$ a suitable normalization constant.
-As usual, these eigenstates are only defined up to a (possibly $\bf k$-dependent) phase, changes to which are the Bloch gauge transformations that we will examine in depth in section~\ref{sec:dipole_discont}.
-A gauge transformation of the wavefunction~(\ref{eq:SpectralDecompositionH0b}) can be performed by an unitary transformation and would lead to a new vector ${\bf B_{\bf k}}'=\{B_{1,{\bf k}}',B_{2,{\bf k}}',B_{3,{\bf k}}'\}$ (for example ${\bf B}' = \{B_2,B_3,B_1\}$).
-Such transformation keeps invariant the energy dispersions and Berry curvatures but modifies ${\bm \xi}_m$ and ${\bf d}_{m,m'}$.
+} with ${N_{\pm,{\bf k}}}$ a suitable normalization constant.
+As usual, these eigenstates are only defined up to a (possibly $\bf k$-dependent) phase.
+Changes to this phase are the Bloch gauge transformations that we will examine in depth in Section~\ref{sec:dipole_discont}.~A gauge transformation of the wavefunction~{(\ref{eq:SpectralDecompositionH0a}) and (\ref{eq:SpectralDecompositionH0b}) can} be performed by a unitary transformation and would lead to a new vector ${\bf B_{\bf k}}'=\{B_{1,{\bf k}}',B_{2,{\bf k}}',B_{3,{\bf k}}'\}$ (for example ${\bf B}' = \{B_2,B_3,B_1\}$).
+Such a transformation keeps invariant the energy dispersions and Berry curvatures, but modifies the Berry connection and the transition dipole moments.
 This gauge control will be implemented numerically to manipulate the discontinuities and singularities of the dipole matrix element and Berry connections in the BZ of topological phases.